Chase Sapphire Reserve Credit Card Review

 • Visa Infinite Perks: Perks include Primary Rental Car Insurance, trip cancellation insurance, trip delay insurance, lost luggage reimbursement, concierge service, and access to a luxury hotel & resort collection.
 Every time I rent a car, I use the CSR for the primary rental car insurance, which means you can decline the rental car company’s insurance and you do not have to file a claim with any other insurance.
 I have actually had to use the trip delay insurance multiple times already as my flights were delayed/cancelled so that has come in handy for me.

-• All of the benefits and fine print can be found on the Chase website
+• All of the benefits and fine print can be found on the Chase website.

 Redeeming Ultimate Rewards Points